stefanofornari/storjble/README.md

 Many thanks to who helped me to put all the pieces together, in particular **Storj support engineers** and the **Storj forum**.
 Special thanks to **Alexey** who always and promptely replied to my questions.
 Thanks **littleskunk**, **elek** and **ifraixedes** for the support in fixing a building issue.

+## Prerequisites

+This approach assumes the following requirements are met:

+- Ubuntu installed with at least a sudoer user
+- Networking is configured and the machine is accessible from the Ansible controller
+- SSH certificate authentication (i.e. passwordless)

 ## Instructions

 As a first step, we need to download some required packages for a 32bit system